aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

 ## Prerequisites

-- Access to deploy Cloudformation template and create resources (Amazon EC2, Aurora PostgreSQL, RDS Oracle, VPC, Subnets, Security groups, IAM roles and Policies)
+- Access to deploy Cloudformation template and create resources (Amazon EC2, Aurora PostgreSQL, RDS Oracle, VPC, Subnets, Security groups, IAM roles and Policies).
+The solution leverages RDS Oracle with the BYOL option.
+Customers are responsible for owning the appropriate amount of Oracle licenses.

 ### Operating System

-- These deployment instructions are optimized to best work on **<Amazon Linux 2023 AMI>** but might work on any linux or Mac environment with little modification.
+- These deployment instructions are optimized to best work on **<Amazon Linux 2023 AMI>**, which is what the bastion host is running.

 ### AWS account requirements